Every member is entitled to a Golf Canada Handicap Factor and is required to establish and maintain an up-to-date and accurate scoring record.

-In accordance with Golf Canada and the Handicap System, every player will post all scores played by the Rules of Golf for peer review.
+In accordance with Golf Canada (RCGA) and the Handicap System, every player will post all scores played by the Rules of Golf for peer review.
 Each player and the Handicap Committee have a joint responsibility for adhering to this premise.
-The steps outlined below are the process the VLGC Handicap Committee will be following to ensure that the handicaps reflect the current playing ability of each member.
-They have been established in fairness to those members who do maintain their golf accounts by entering all of their golf scores promptly.
-However, extenuating circumstances shall be taken into consideration (surgery, disability, bereavement).
+STEPS:

 - Play, either 9 or 18 holes, in accordance with the Rules of Golf.

-- Enter the adjusted score promptly, based on Equitable Stroke Control (ESC).
+- Enter the adjusted score promptly, based on ESC (adjusted score).

-- Contact the Handicap Coordinator if your name was on the Sunday tee sheet and you cancelled at the last minute therefore did not play on Tuesday.
+- Contact the Handicap Coordinator if your name was on the Sunday tee sheet and you had to cancel.

-- Contact the Handicap Coordinator if there are computer or Golf Canada account problems.
+- Contact the Handicap Coordinator if you are having computer or website problems.

 Handicap Committee Responsibility:

-- Review Golf Canada member accounts using the Tuesday tee sheet.
+- The Handicap Coordinator will review the Victoria Day Ladies member's scoring records after league play on Tuesday following the Golf Canada guidelines.
+Review Golf Canada member accounts using the Tuesday tee sheet.